 If you're new to either tool, it may be best to get started with Google Tag Manager, as its implementation does not require as much coding skills as the Global Site Tag would.

 What if I already have GA and Facebook Pixel/Another Tracker installed on My Landing Page?

 You do not have to replace GA and your other tracker with Global Site Tag OR Google Tag Manager.
 In fact, you should not duplicate and install GTM or Global Site Tag if you already have these installed, as you will cause issues in your reporting.

 Should I switch to Google Tag Manager or Global Site Tag?

-You should switch to Google Tag Manager if you want the freedom of being able to set up and modify your own triggers and events in a web interface without needing to hard code the scripts into your landing page.
+You should switch to Google Tag Manager if you want the freedom to set up and modify your own triggers and events in a web interface without needing to hard code the scripts into your landing page.